aztfmod/terraform-provider-azurecaf/README.md

-# Azure Cloud Adoption Framework - Terraform provider
+# Azure Terraform SRE - Terraform provider

 > :warning: This solution, offered by the Open-Source community, will no longer receive contributions from Microsoft.